Photo gallery

 Fagus sylvatica Dawyck is an upright form of the Common Beech, Fagus sylvatica.

-When mature this medium to large tree seldom reaches more than 3m wide.
+When mature, this medium to large tree seldom reaches more than 3m wide.

 This super architectural tree is an absolute beauty, albeit with a rather ugly name!
-It is best suited to specimen planting in parks and large gardens and is a nice choice for avenue planting where rigid uniformity is required.
+It is best suited to specimen planting in parks and extensive gardens and is a nice choice for avenue planting where rigid uniformity is required.

 Why do some trees hold onto their dead leaves?